paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-099-coal-industry-health-benefits.md

 (3) **1974 UMWA Pension Plan** — The term “1974 UMWA Pension Plan” means a pension plan described in section 404(c) (or a continuation thereof), participation in which is substantially limited to individuals who retired in 1976 and thereafter.

-(4) **1992 UMWA Benefit Plan** — The term “1992 UMWA Benefit Plan” means the plan referred to in section 9713A.11 See References in Text note below.
+(4) **1992 UMWA Benefit Plan** — The term “1992 UMWA Benefit Plan” means the plan referred to in section 9712.

 (5) **Combined Fund** — The term “Combined Fund” means the United Mine Workers of America Combined Benefit Fund established under section 9702.